PharmD

 New world, new approach.
 The world of pharmacy is built on innovation and so is Touro's unique PharmD program.

-Our unique program integrates medications, disease states, science, and skills while personalizing your education through elective course offerings.
-An integrated curriculum promotes study across subjects and disciplines emphasizing unifying content.
-Students making meaningful connections through problem solving, active learning, and skill building leading naturally into real-life pharmacy practice experiences.
+Our PharmD-in-3 program integrates medications, disease states, science, and skills while personalizing your education through elective course offerings.
+We use a unique competency-based education structure to ensure students’ progress and excel.
+An integrated curriculum promotes study across subjects and disciplines creating a holistic learning process.
+Students make meaningful connections through problem-solving, active learning, and skill-building leading naturally into real-life pharmacy practice experiences.

 Our "PharmD in 3" Offers

-• Designated assessment and, when needed, re-assessment, to ensure all students have the chance to achieve mastery of course materials.
+- Designated assessment and, when needed, re-assessment, to ensure all students have the chance to achieve competency with course content.

-• Classroom and rotation-based electives designed to help students individualize their curriculum for their needs and interests.
+- Classroom and rotation-based electives help students individualize their learning.

-• Offering certificates and microcredentials that help students stand out when it comes time to look for a residency or employment as a pharmacist.
+- Certificates and microcredentials that help students stand out when it comes time to look for a residency or employment.

-• 300 hours of introductory practice hours built into the curriculum’s schedule.
+- 300 hours of introductory practice hours built into the curriculum.

 What You'll Learn